vmware-tanzu/tanzu-dev-portal/content/practices/postmortem/index.md

       - [Root cause analysis](https://asq.org/quality-resources/root-cause-analysis)
    - Learnings and next steps to avoid the incident happening in the future
    - Communicate with stakeholders regarding the status of the post-mortem
-   - Plan review meeting to make sure all action items in the post mortem meeting is done
+   - Plan review meeting to make sure all action items in the postmortem meeting is done

 1. **Schedule the follow up (1 min)**